Arcodiant/StarDocs/docs/topics/fps/equipment/equip-attachments.md

 > ***Note:*** In the Customise view, you will only have access to attachments in your character's personal inventory, e.g. stored in your core, leg or backpack inventory.
-Local or ship inventory is not accessible.

 1. Draw the weapon or tool to modify.
-Note that FPS weapons cannot be drawn in armistice, even in hangars, so you may need to travel away from cities or stations to do this.
+Note that FPS weapons cannot be drawn in armistice, so you may need to travel to a hangar or away from cities or stations to do this.

 1. Press ++j++ to open the Customise view.
 You can also hold ++f++, then